XabierGallardo/Road-to-Web-Development/Basics & Articles/APIs.md

 # API / Application Programming Interfaces

+# Begginer friendly explanation
+According to Wikipedia:

+*REST or Representational state transfer is a software architectural style that defines a set of constraints to be used for creating Web services.
+RESTful Web services allow the requesting systems to access and manipulate textual representations of Web resources by using a uniform and predefined set of stateless operations*

+REST is basically a set of rules for communication between a client and server.
+There are a few constraints on the definition of REST:

+1. **Client-Server Architecture**: The user interface of the website/app should be separated from the data request/storage, so each part can be scaled individually.

+2. **Statelessness**: The communication should have no client context stored on server.
+This means each request to the server should be made with all  the required data and no assumptions should be made if the server has any data from previous requests.

+3. **Layered system**: Client should not be able to tell if it's communicating directly with the server or some intermediary.
+These intermediary servers (be it proxy or load balancers) allow for scalability and security of the underlying server.

+### REST Client
+The browser can act as an uncontrolled REST client (the website handles the browser requests).
+The browser, for a long time, used an in-built function called XMLHttpRequest for all REST request.
+But this was succeeded by FetchAPI, a modern, promise based approach to request.
+Others examples are code libraries like axios, superagent and got or some dedicated apps like Postman, or a command line took like cURL.

+### REST Service
+The server.
+There are many popular libraries that make creation of these servers a breeze, like ExpressJS for NodeJS and Django for Python

+### REST API
+This defines the endpoint and methods allowed to access/submit data to the server.
+We will talk about this in great detail below.
+Other alternatives to this are: GraphQL, JSON-Pure and oData

+### How does it work?
+In broad terms, you ask the server for a certain data or ask it to save some data, and the server responds to the requests.

+In programming terms, there is an endpoint (a URL) that the server is waiting to get a request.
+We connect to that endpoint and send in some data about us (REST is stateless, no data about the request is stored) and the server responds with the correct response.

+### Anatomy of REST
+1. **Endpoint**: It's the URL where the REST Server is listening

+2. **Method**: Earlier, I wrote that you can either request data or modify it, but how will the server know what kind of operation the client wants to perform?
+REST implements multiple 'methods' for different types of request, the following are most popular
+*GET*: Get resource from the server
+*POST*: Create resource to the server
+*PATCH or PUT*: Update existing resource on the server *DELETE*: Delete existing resource from the server

+3. **Headers**: The additional details provided for communication between client and server.
+Some of the common headers are:

+*Request* host (the IP of client), accept-language (language understandable by the client), user-agent (data about client, operating system and vendor)

+*Response* status (the status of request or HTTP code), content-type (type of resource sent by server), set-cookie (sets cookies by server)

+4. **Data**: Contains info you want to send to the server.

+# API Explanation

 An API or *Application Programming Interface* is a way for 2 computers to talk to each other Using an API would be like using a website on our browser But instead of clicking buttons and filling out forms, we write code to explicity request data from a server